stalniy/casl/docs-src/src/content/pages/api/casl-ability/en.md

 It is a generic class that accepts 2 parameters:

-1. `Abilities` is either a string (or a union of literal string types) that represents possible actions or a tuple of 2 elements (or a union of tuples) that represents all possible actions on all possible subjects.
-By default, equals `Abilities` which is a tuple of `[string, Subject]`
+1. `Abilities` is either a string literal type that represents possible actions or a tuple of 2 elements that represents all possible actions on all possible subjects.
+By default, equals to `[string, Subject]`
 2. `Conditions` is a shape of conditions.
 There is no restriction on this parameter, so it can be anything.

 For example: